Electromagnetic theories of consciousness

-The electromagnetic theories of consciousness propose that consciousness can be understood as an electromagnetic phenomenon.
+Electromagnetic theories of consciousness propose that consciousness can be understood as an electromagnetic phenomenon.

 Overview

 Theorists differ in how they relate consciousness to electromagnetism.
 Electromagnetic field theories (or "EM field theories") of consciousness propose that consciousness results when a brain produces an electromagnetic field with specific characteristics.
 Susan Pockett and Johnjoe McFadden have proposed EM field theories; William Uttal has criticized McFadden's and other field theories.

 In general, quantum mind theories do not treat consciousness as an electromagnetic phenomenon, with a few exceptions.

-AR Liboff has proposed that "incorporating EM field-mediated communication into models of brain function has the potential to reframe discussions surrounding consciousness."
+AR Liboff has proposed that "incorporating EM field-mediated communication into models of brain function has the potential to reframe discussions surrounding consciousness".

 Also related are E. Roy John's work and Andrew and Alexander Fingelkurts theory "Operational Architectonics framework of brain-mind functioning".